Jayne Mansfield: Publicity stunts

 In January 1955, Mansfield appeared at a Silver Springs, Florida, press junket promoting the film Underwater!, starring Jane Russell.
-She purposely wore a too-small red bikini, lent to her by photographer friend Peter Gowland.
-When she dove into the pool for photographers, her top came off, creating a burst of media attention.
-The ensuing publicity led to Warner Bros. and Playboy approaching her with offers.
-On June 8 of the same year, her dress fell down to her waist twice in a single evening – once at a movie party, and later at a nightclub.
+She purposely wore a too-small red bikini lent to her by photographer friend Peter Gowland.
+When she dived into the pool for photographers, her top came off, creating a burst of media attention.
+The ensuing publicity led Warner Bros. and Playboy to approach her with offers.
+On June 8 of that year, her dress fell down to her waist twice in a single evening, once at a movie party and later at a nightclub.
 In February 1958, she was topless at a Carnival party in Rio de Janeiro.
 She shimmied out of her polka-dot dress in a Rome nightclub in June 1962.
 In the three years since making her Broadway debut in Will Success Spoil Rock Hunter?, Mansfield had become the most controversial star of the decade.